Why ClearShares OPER ETF?

 During the last year, the Fed has reduced it’s balance sheet by almost $600 billion¹ and has conveyed it expects to continue to reduce securities positions over time.
 As the balance sheet reduction proceeds, the securities must be digested by the markets and those investors will therefore require financing, typically driven by the security types involved, the quantity liquidated, and the timing of the operations in question.
 This action has the potential to exert pressure on the availability and cost of the required funding and may have an unexpected impact on the fixed income markets.
 While there remains much uncertainty around the direction and timing of short-term rate moves and funding availability, OPER will be vigilant during periods of fixed income volatility and opportunistic during any disruptions to the funding markets.

-OPER should continue to be a beneficiary of a rising or maintained rate environment, and may be an attractive option for investors seeking current income and portfolio stability in fixed income holdings:
+OPER should continue to execute on it’s strategy regardless of the rate environment, and may be an attractive option for investors seeking current income and portfolio stability in fixed income holdings:

 - OPER could replace cash holdings and short-term bond funds in fixed income portfolio holdings